KRFlowers/cicada-smash-game/README.md

-# Fourier's Forest
+# Fourier’s Forest
 **Find the Signal in the Noise**

-Fourier's Forest is a statistics quiz game with a forest theme background built in JavaScript.
-It was originally created as a class project and later extended to add data science quiz elements.
-Give it a try and test your knowledge!

-Questions have been created in alignment with AP Statistics course.
+Fourier’s Forest is an interactive JavaScript quiz game designed to reinforce statistics concepts in a timed, grid-based format.
+The project combines front-end development with applied statistics content aligned with AP Statistics.

 **JavaScript concepts practiced:**
 - DOM manipulation and event handling